 Seven Day Target Animal Safety Study: In a 7-day laboratory study, ZORBIUM was administered once topically to the dorsal cervical area of 24 healthy adult domestic cats (6 cats/group) at 0 mg/kg (0X; vehicle control), 3.3 (0.5X), 10 (1.5X), or 30 mg/kg (4.5X the maximal dose of 6.7 mg/kg).
 Cats were observed for 7 days after the single dose.
 Clinical results were similar to the 12-day margin of safety study, even at the higher dose of 30 mg/kg, except for transient increases in heart rate in the ZORBIUM groups compared to the vehicle control group.
 Mean heart rates in ZORBIUM groups were higher than in the vehicle control group from 2 hours through approximately 48 hours after dose administration.
 Tachycardia (>240 beats per minute) occurred in two cats in the 0.5X group and two cats in the 4.5X group for at least one timepoint after dose administration.
 The highest heart rate was 260 (in the 0.5X group) and no dose relationship was evident.
 Dose-independent euphoria, mild dysphoria, and mydriasis were noted in the ZORBIUM groups.
-Mild constipation and/or abdominal distension were observed with ZORBIUM administration.
-Transient increases in plasma chloride and sodium concentrations in the ZORBIUM groups compared to vehicle control group indicated mild dehydration.
+Mild constipation and/or abdominal distension were observed with ZORBIUM groups compared to vehicle control group for at Loss in the ZORBIUM groups.
+Mild constipation and/or abdominal distension were observed with ZORBIUM groups.
+Compared to vehicle control group indicated mild dehydration.

 Cardiovascular Safety Study: In a 12-day cardiovascular laboratory safety study, ZORBIUM was administered to 8 healthy adult cats (4 cats per group) at 0 mg/kg (vehicle control) and 6.7 mg/kg (1X) as a topical application to the dorsal cervical region every 4 days for a total of 3 doses.
 Continuous, direct physiological monitoring (telemetry) was conducted from 2 hours prior to the first dose through 4 days following the third (final) dose.
 Body temperature increases averaged <0.4 °F in ZORBIUM group cats over vehicle control cats.
 In the vehicle control group, 102.6 °F was the maximum temperature, observed at 93 hours after the first dose.
 In the ZORBIUM group, 103.4 °F was the maximum temperature, observed at 20 hours after the first dose.
 Heart rate (HR) increased an average of 15.2 beats/minute in the ZORBIUM group cats compared to vehicle control cats.
-The maximum heart rate in the ZORBIUM group reached 231 beats/minute.
+The maximum heart rate in the ZORBIUM group preached 231 beats/minute.
 In the vehicle control group, the maximum heart rate was 219 beats/minute.
+Blood pressure (arteria)

-Blood pressure (arterial systolic, diastolic, and mean) in the ZORBIUM group cats was not significantly different from the vehicle control cats.
+systolic, diastolic, and mean) in the ZORBIUM group cats was not significantly different from the vehicle control cats.
 There were no clinically significant effects of ZORBIUM on qualitative electrocardiogram results.